-Codes tested to PAS 820 have three grades (A, B and C) and are also either "internal" or "external".

-"Grade A" codes last longer than "Grade B" and "Grade C".
-The Grade A forensic codes are subjected to tests that indicate they should last for 5 years, Grade B for 2 years, and Grade C for at least 6 months.
-Products graded as "internal" are assumed to be used in a dry environment where UV light is filtered by windows.
-"External" products are assumed not to have this protection and are also tested under wet conditions.
+Codes tested to PAS 820 have three grades (A, B and C) and are also either internal or external.
+Grade A codes last longer than Grade B and Grade C. The Grade A forensic codes are subjected to tests that indicate they should last for at least five years, Grade B for at least two years, and Grade C for at least six months.
+Products graded as internal are assumed to be used in a dry environment where UV light is filtered by windows.
+External products are assumed not to have this protection and are also tested under wet conditions.